Baron Corbin: NXT (2012–2016)

-In the following weeks, the crowd turned on him and on the May 13 episode of NXT, Corbin turned heel by showing a cocky and banterous persona.
+In the following weeks, the crowd turned on him and on the May 14 episode of NXT, Corbin turned heel by showing a cocky and banterous persona.
 He started a feud with Rhyno, whom he defeated at NXT TakeOver: Unstoppable on May 20.
 Corbin lost to Samoa Joe at NXT TakeOver: Brooklyn on August 22.
 In September, Corbin formed a tag team with former rival Rhyno to take place in the Dusty Rhodes Tag Team Classic tournament, defeating The Ascension in the first round, and Johnny Gargano and Tommaso Ciampa in the second round.
 At NXT TakeOver: Respect on October 7, Corbin and Rhyno defeated Chad Gable and Jason Jordan to advance to the finals of the tournament, where they lost to Finn Bálor and Samoa Joe.
 After the event, a battle royal was held to determine the number #1 contender for the NXT Championship, which saw Corbin being lastly eliminated by Apollo Crews, who Corbin attacked during his title match to cost him the title, thus igniting a feud between the two that culminated in a match at NXT TakeOver: London on December 16, where Corbin defeated Crews.

 In January 2016, Corbin was involved in a triple threat match between Sami Zayn and Samoa Joe on the January 27 episode of NXT to determine the number #1 contender for Finn Bálor's NXT Championship, but Corbin lost after Zayn and Joe both applied their submission holds on Corbin at the same time, with Corbin submitting.
 NXT General Manager William Regal did not give Corbin another title opportunity, leading to Corbin stating Regal would "regret" his decision, which culminated on the March 2 episode of NXT when Corbin attacked Austin Aries from behind after Regal introduced him, beginning a feud between the two that culminated in a match at NXT TakeOver: Dallas on April 1, where Corbin lost to Aries.
 On the April 13 episode of NXT, Corbin defeated Tucker Knight in his final NXT appearance.

-The Lone Wolf (2016–2018)
+Main roster beginnings (2016–2017)

-Corbin made his main roster debut at Wrestlemania 32, winning the André the Giant Memorial Battle Royal by last eliminating Kane.
-The following night on Raw, he assaulted Dolph Ziggler after their match, beginning a feud between the two.
+Corbin made his main roster debut at WrestleMania 32, winning the André the Giant Memorial Battle Royal by last eliminating Kane.
+The following night on Raw, he attacked Dolph Ziggler after their match, beginning a feud between the two.
 Corbin was defeated by Ziggler at the Payback pre-show on May 1 and was eliminated by him from a battle royal on Raw.
 Corbin defeated Ziggler on the May 9 episode of Raw and in a no disqualification match at the Extreme Rules pre-show on May 22.
 Ziggler then challenged Corbin to a technical wrestling match, which ended in a disqualification after Ziggler hit Corbin with a low blow.
 At Money in the Bank on June 19, Corbin defeated Ziggler to end their feud.